 In this example, a JMAG-RT model is incorporated into a control/circuit simulator to monitor the circulating current when an IPM motor is being driven.

-The control circuit is shown in Fig. 1.
-The command values are 1800 r/min for rotation speed and 0 A for the d-axis current, and the voltage command value is connected to the motor via the inverter.
+The command value is set at 1,800 r/min and the d-axis current is set at 0 A, and the voltage command value is transmitted to the motor via the inverter.

-Fig. 2 shows the rotation speed waveform and Fig. 3 shows the d-axis current waveform.
-It can be seen that both become steady at their command values.
+Fig. 3 shows the rotation speed waveform, and Fig. 4 shows the d-axis current waveform.
+It can be seen that both tend toward their command values.

-Fig. 4 shows the line current waveform at steady state, Fig. 5 shows the phase current waveform, and Fig. 6 shows the cyclic current waveform.
+Fig. 5 shows the line current waveform at steady-state, Fig. 6 shows the phase current waveform, and Fig. 7 shows the circulating current waveform.

 In a motor with a delta connection, the imbalance of the back electromotive forces causes circulating current to flow, which can cause copper loss and torque ripple.

 In this example, a circulating current of about half of the line current or phase current flows, and it can be seen that its contribution to loss is large.